 As far as GPUs go there seems to be only one manufacturer if we take a look at what our analyzed professionals are using.
 Almost every pro gamer has an Nvidia card in their rig, so we’ve gone with Nvidia cards for this article as well.

 We’ve also chosen to go for cards that are still in production.
-There’s definitely an argument to be had about using an older GTX card if you can manage to snag one at a sale or second hand from a seller that you trust but since that’s of course a rather unreliable way of obtaining gear we have chosen to leave those cards that are not in production anymore out of this article.
+There’s definitely an argument to be had about using an older card if you can manage to snag one at a sale or second hand from a seller that you trust but since that’s of course a rather unreliable way of obtaining gear we have chosen to leave those cards that are not in production anymore out of this article.

 Note: the average FPS you get ingame will severely depend on your ingame settings, as well as the rest of your rig (CPU, RAM, …) so take these estimates with a grain of salt.
-All of these expected framerates are at 1080p.

 Most used GPU manufacturer in the professional scene